 There is no 'best' way

-What did users click on 'first' when they got to our site?
+What you click on 'first' when you got to the site?

-How long did it take them to complete a key task, how many clicks did they use
+How long did it take you to complete a key task, how many steps it take?

-Where did they get lost and double back
+Where did you get lost and double back?

 What are looking for when we do path exploration?

-Record every screen that you land on in your attempt to achieve that goal
+Record every screen that you land on in your attempt to complete your transaction.